I’ve been involved with gardening since I was a kid, but I didn’t get excited about it until I discovered organic

 You’ve probably known people who eat a healthy, organic diet and have still experienced these diseases.
 Of course there can be many reasons for this, but a principle underlying cause is lack of nutrition.

 You can eat as much kale as you want, but if the soil where it grew didn’t have adequate mineralization (and the biology to make those minerals available to plants), then you won’t have adequate mineralization.

 But here’s the cool thing – you can do this.
 We can do it together.

 To me, this is actually one of the most exciting and important things we can do - growing nutrient-dense food.

 And whenever I have doubts about teaching others how to organically garden, I’ll walk out into my garden, and it doesn’t take long to remember that teaching organic gardening and nutrient-dense fruit and vegetable gardening is the most important thing I can do.

-So that’s what I’m continuing to do in 2014.
+So that’s what I’m continuing to do this year.
 My Academy members get the best of it, but that doesn’t mean I can’t put together some of the most important steps for your for free on this website.

 Thanks for being with me on this journey.

 P.S. if you're not already on my email list, be sure to sign up to the right in order to get my free lessons.
 Your email is confidential and won't be shared with anyone.